 - Snorkel through lava formations with sea turtles, penguins, sea horses, sea lions and sharks at Lava Tunnels

 SNORKELING WITH SEA TURTLES, RAYS, PENGUINS AND SEA LIONS

 KAYAK AND SNORKEL IN TINTORERAS ISLET

 HIKE TO SIERRA NEGRA ACTIVE VOLCANO IN ISABELA

 BIKE ALONG THE SEASHORE TO THE WALL OF TEARS

 VISIT CHARLES DARWIN RESEARCH STATION IN SANTA CRUZ ISLAND

 LEARN ABOUT TORTOISES AT BREEDING CENTER AND DISCOVER FLAMINGOS LAGOON

 Day 1: Quito

 Welcome to Quito!
 The biggest, best-preserved colonial city of America was declared an UNESCO World Heritage Site in 1978.
 The city is considered the Cultural Capital of South America and the second most important city of the old Inca Empire.
 Depending on arrival time, you can spend your day exploring the old town of Quito and the surrounding area.
-ECUADOR PURE LIFE can help you to organize a day trip.
+Adventure Journeys can help you to organize a day trip.